-Hundreds of migrants have arrived on the Italian island of Lampedusa in the past few days in dozens of small boats.
+Hundreds of migrants have arrived on the small Italian island of Lampedusa within a few hours on Tuesday.